msharma24/msharma24.github.io/_posts/2022-09-03-how-get-started-with-resoto.markdown

 <img src="{{site.baseurl}}/images/resoto/resoto_cli.png">
 # Introduction
 [Resoto](https://resoto.com/about) is an [Open Source](https://github.com/someengineering/resoto)  CLI tool by [someengineering](https://some.engineering/)  that puts  your entire cloud infrastructures inventory at your fingertips and also eases mundane cloud janitor tasks such as finding and deleting unused cloud resources across multiple AWS accounts (*which could be costing the business an arm and a leg*).
-To Top it off, Resoto also  enables you to document the  cloud inventory for audit purposes in a pretty format.
+To top it off, Resoto also  enables you to document the  cloud inventory for audit purposes in a pretty format.

 # How does Resoto work?
-Resoto indexes the infrastrcure resources of your AWS account(s) by capturing resource dependencies and mapping your entire Infrastructure in a graph database.
+Resoto indexes the infrastructure resources of your AWS account(s) by capturing resource dependencies and mapping your entire Infrastructure in a graph database.
 This graph database can then be easily queried using Resoto's powerful search syntax.

 **To list a few examples-**